 While this detailed modeling approach provides high accuracy, it results in a significant increase in system model order.
-The complete active platform model incorporates 240 states: 12 for the payload (6 DOF), 12 for the 2DOF struts, and 216 for the flexible joints (18 states for each of the 12 joints).
-To improve computational efficiency, a low order representation was developed using simplified joint elements with selective compliance DoF.
+The complete active platform model incorporates 240 states: 12 for the payload (6-DoF), 12 for the 2-DoF struts, and 216 for the flexible joints (18 states for each of the 12 joints).
+To improve computational efficiency, a low order representation was developed using simplified joint elements with compliance only along the wanted degrees of freedom.

-After evaluating various configurations, a compromise was achieved by modeling bottom joints with bending and axial stiffness (k_f and k_a), and top joints with bending, torsional, and axial stiffness (k_f , k_t and k_a).
+After evaluating various configurations, a compromise was achieved by modeling bottom joints with bending and axial stiffness ( $k_f$ and $k_a$ ), and top joints with bending, torsional, and axial stiffness ( $k_f$ , $k_t$ and $k_a$ ).
 This simplification reduces the total model order to 48 states: 12 for the payload, 12 for the struts, and 24 for the joints (12 each for bottom and top joints).
-While additional DoFs could potentially capture more dynamic features, the selected configuration preserves essential system characteristics while minimizing computational complexity.
+While additional degrees of freedom could potentially capture more dynamic features, the selected configuration preserves essential system characteristics while minimizing computational complexity.